falkop/yeoman-generator-frontend/generators/app/templates/_README.md

 For one time compiling the scss code use the grunt task: 'sass_compile' For permanent compiling after changing your code use the watch task: 'sass_watch'

+For the future:
+If grunt task 'sass_watch' is to slow then switch to libsass and using 'postcss' via grunt

 ###SASS directory structure
 Inspired by http://www.sitepoint.com/architecture-sass-project/
 ```